postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/validating-elements-against-schema.md

 ## Validating schema

-Postman will indicate validation errors on your API schema as you edit it in the **Define** tab.
+Postman will indicate validation errors on your API schema as you edit it in the **Definition** tab.

 [![Schema error](https://assets.postman.com/postman-docs/schema-validation-error-open.jpg)](https://assets.postman.com/postman-docs/schema-validation-error-open.jpg)